lluciiiia/lluciiiia/README.md

 - **[NCT Hub](https://github.com/rmit-nct/hub.git)**

-  - Role: Leader - overseeing NCT Hub's vision and providing code reviews and feedback
+  - Role: Leader - Overseeing NCT Hub's vision and providing code reviews and feedback
   - Description: Extension of the NCT Web Platform with more advanced features for both general members and club's core members
   - Technologies Used:
     <p align="center">